Easy Sauerkraut Soup

 When making sauerkraut soup do you use canned kraut?

-Yes, you can use canned kraut.
-Sauerkraut soup can be made with any type of sauerkraut – jarred, bagged, fresh, etc.
+Yes, you can use canned sauerkraut.
+Sauerkraut soup can be made with any type of sauerkraut – canned, jarred, bagged, fresh, or homemade.

 Do you drain bagged sauerkraut before cooking?

 Usually, yes.
-This is especially true if the bagged sauerkraut is kept in a vinegar-based solution (as opposed to a salty one).
+This is especially true if the bagged sauerkraut is kept in a vinegar-based solution.
 Leaving the liquid in might throw off the flavors of the soup.
+You can also rinse the sauerkraut under cold water to reduce the acidity and saltiness.

 What to serve with sauerkraut soup for dinner?